manavgopal/qTox/README.md

 <p align="center"><b>
-qTox is a chat, voice, video, and file transfer instant messaging client using the encrypted peer-to-peer Tox protocol.my name is manav gopal
+qTox is a chat, voice, video, and file transfer instant messaging client using the encrypted peer-to-peer Tox protocol.my name is manav gopal and i love coding
 </b></p>

  **[User Manual] |**